Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Abstract

 \section{Abstract}

-The success of deep learning has led to the rapid transformation and growth of many areas of computer science, including computer vision.
-In this work, we examine the effects of this growth through the computer vision research paper itself by analyzing the figures and tables in research papers from a media archaeology perspective.
-We ground our investigation both through interviews with veteran researchers spanning computer vision, graphics and visualization, and computational analysis of a decade of vision conference papers.
-Our analysis focuses on elements with roles in advertising, measuring and disseminating an increasingly commodified ``contribution.''
-We argue that each of these elements has shaped and been shaped by the climate of computer vision, ultimately contributing to that commodification.
-Through this work, we seek to motivate future discussion surrounding the design of the research paper and the broader socio-technical publishing system.
+Research papers, in addition to textual documents, are a designed interface through which researchers communicate.
+Recently, rapid growth has transformed that interface in many fields of computing.
+In this work, we examine the effects of this growth from a media archaeology perspective, through the changes to figures and tables in research papers.
+Specifically, we study these changes in computer vision over the past decade, as the deep learning revolution has driven unprecedented growth in the discipline.
+We ground our investigation through interviews with veteran researchers spanning computer vision, graphics, and visualization.
+Our analysis focuses on the research attention economy: how research paper elements contribute towards advertising, measuring, and disseminating an increasingly commodified ``contribution.''
+Through this work, we seek to motivate future discussion surrounding the design of both the research paper itself as well as the larger sociotechnical research publishing system, including tools for finding, reading, and writing research papers.

 \ccsdesc[300]{Human-centered computing~Visualization} \ccsdesc[300]{Applied computing~Digital libraries and archives} \ccsdesc[300]{Applied computing~Arts and humanities} \ccsdesc[300]{Computing methodologies~Computer vision}